• Skip to primary navigation

 Watermelon Salad with Tofu Feta

 This recipe is much easier than some tofu feta recipes I’ve seen.
-No need to marinate for hours and hours, although you can.
-It’s just a simple marinade that really does the trick and gives a darn close approximation to real feta.
+Although you can, there is no need to marinate for hours and hours.
+It’s just a simple marinade that does the trick and gives a darn close approximation to real feta.

-Just combine your cubed tofu and marinade made of garlic, miso, oregano, lemon juice, red wine vinegar and salt (optional) to a bowl.
-Cover and refrigerate to allow these flavors to meld for at least 30 minutes.
+Combine your cubed tofu and marinade, which consists of garlic, miso, oregano, lemon juice, red wine vinegar, and salt (optional), in a bowl.
+Cover and refrigerate to allow the flavors to meld for at least 30 minutes.

 So Many Flavors Perfectly Combined

-The addition of Kalamata olives in this recipe gives the watermelon salad just the kick it needs to be tangy and delish!
+Adding Kalamata olives to this recipe gives the watermelon salad just the kick it needs to be tangy and delicious!

-Although this salad uses arugula as the greens, you could use other types of greens as well such as romaine or a mixture of spinach and arugula.
+Although this salad uses arugula as the greens, you could use other types of greens, such as romaine or a mixture of spinach and arugula.

 Watermelon Salad with Tofu Feta

 The flavor contrast adds depth, even in your selection of greens.
 The combination of peppery arugula and sweet baby spinach compliments the sweetness of the watermelon and feta cheese flavor of the marinated tofu.
-It’s an absolutely delightful, versatile salad.
+It’s a delightful, versatile salad.

-Also, if you love mint, you’ll really love it in this salad.
-Although this combination of ingredients is unusual, you won’t be disappointed by the unique and delicious flavor in this watermelon salad.
+Also, if you love mint, you’ll love it in this salad.
+Although this combination of ingredients is unusual, you won’t be disappointed by this watermelon salad’s unique and delicious flavor.

 Try this Watermelon Salad Tofu Feta dish at your next BBQ!